Pixel-Pushers-1/MonoZelda/README.md

 Player Attack -> Z or N
 Change Room -> Left Click on Door

+# Special Notes
-Note: For pushable blocks, keep pushing into the block for a few seconds for functionality to work
+- For pushable blocks, keep pushing into the block for a few seconds for functionality to work.
+- Dungeon rooms are downloaded from Google sheets using an HTTP request.
+You must have an active internet connection to run the game.
+Please allow a few moments for the room to load in some cases.

 ## Developers
 - Josh S